Mr. T, ‘DWTS’ To Showcase ‘The A-Team’ Past With First Dance Of Season 24

 Mr. T and Dancing with the Stars pro partner Kym Herjavec will showcase the actor’s iconic role from The A-Team in their first dance of the season, the show’s producers explained this week.

-DWTS executive producers Ashley Edens and Joe Sungkur discussed the addition of Mr. T on Season 24 of the reality TV competition with The Hollywood Reporter on Friday.
-In revealing that DWTS had tried to cast Mr. T several times in the past, Joe Sungkur teased what Mr. T and Kym Herjavec will dance to during the show’s opening night.
+DWTS executive producers Ashley Edens and Joe Sungkur discussed the addition of Mr. T on Season 24 of the reality TV competition with the Hollywood Reporter on Friday.
+In revealing that DWTS had tried to cast Mr. T several times in the past, Joe Sungkur teased what Mr. T and Kym Herjavec will dance during the show’s opening night.

 “He’s the person that epitomizes the heart of the show.
 He’s someone who’s never ballroom danced before and it’s going to be really exciting for the viewers to see him on this journey.
 He is going to be dancing to the [The A-Team] theme from the ’80s so that’s going to be a very special performance come Monday.”